 For bigger projects, I recommend creating a Requirements Traceability Matrix.
 Learn more here:

 Process #2: How to Crackdown Requirements and Define Project Scope

 Here’s a requirement:

 “The pmbasics101.com website should have the capability to collect emails and send out a PDF document in return.”

 What does it take to meet this requirement?

-It’s just a list of required actions.
-If I were to put it correctly as a Deliverable and Work Packages, it would end up into:
+It’s just a list of required actions that a project team needs to do.
+If I were to put it correctly as a Deliverable and Work Packages, it would end up into this: